Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/multi-select-menu.md

     <ExampleNoneSelected />
 </View>
 ```

+### Multi select with select all / select none shortcuts

 This example starts with one item selected and has selection shortcuts for
 select all and select none.
 This one does not have a predefined placeholder.